Eden Prairie Center: Present day

 The mall underwent the most major renovation in 2001.
 A new wing was added to the mall and the floor plan changed considerably to make the mall more modern and upscale.
 The food court was moved out of the recessed basement, which has been sealed in and now serves as the mall offices and other offices, changing the mall's store layout from a three-story mall to two stories.
 A large AMC movie theater was added to the mall and the two United Artists theatres have closed.
 The Target expanded into a Target Greatland and connected to the mall, replacing the old walkway.
 A Von Maur department store was added to the mall in August 2001, the mall entrance utilizing space that had been smaller mall stores near the old food court area.
 The mall has a simplified stylized "EP" logo to replace the older handwritten style logo, and the pastel theme disappeared in favor of wood and stonework.
 After the Mervyns store closed in August 2004, the owner of the mall acquired the store.
 Department Store Discounters had a brief stay in the Mervyn's location in 2005.
 JCPenney opened a new store in the former Mervyn's location in March 2007.
-The current department stores in the mall are JCPenney, Kohl's, Target, and Von Maur.
 In October 2013, General Growth Properties sold the mall to Cypress Equities for $99 million.
 Sears closed in 2016.
 75% of the original building was demolished and a 248,000 sq/ft Scheels All Sports opened in July 2020.
 On June 4, 2020, it was announced that JCPenney would be closing as part of a plan to close 154 stores nationwide.
-However that store was removed from the closing list and will remain open for now.
+However that store was later removed from the closing list.
 In June 2020 ownership was transferred to Eden Prairie Center, LLC- c/o Metlife Investment Mgmt.
 In April 2024, a transformer fire started in the aforementioned JCPenney which would cause the store to close temporarily.
 However, in August 2024, Mall management stated that the store would no longer re-open and stay permanently closed, ending the anchor's 17-year run at the mall.

+In 2025, it was announced that the former JCPenney anchor building on the north wing of the mall would be redeveloped into a mixed-use development.
+The JCPenney building would be demolished to make way for apartments, retail, offices, and hotel on the mall grounds.
+The concept was presented to city officials in 2025 and the Minnesota Legislature approved of the project.
+A small provision in the state tax bill passed by the Minnesota Legislature it easier for city officials to provide tax-increment financing (TIF) for a mall project.
+The legislation would allow the city to establish a TIF district and provide financial assistance to the redevelopment project.
+As of 2026, the new mixed-use development is currently ongoing.